The Broken Hearts Gallery: Production

 In May 2019, it was announced that Geraldine Viswanathan, Dacre Montgomery and Utkarsh Ambudkar had joined the cast of the film, then titled The Broken Heart Gallery, with Natalie Krinsky directing from a screenplay she wrote.
 Selena Gomez serves as an executive producer under her July Moon Productions banner.
 In September 2019, it was announced Molly Gordon, Suki Waterhouse, Phillipa Soo, Arturo Castro and Bernadette Peters had joined the cast of the film.

 Principal photography began in Toronto, Canada in July 2019.
 Filming also took place in New York City and wrapped in late-August.

 Release

 In June 2020, TriStar Pictures and Stage 6 Films acquired distribution rights to the film, and set it for a July 10, 2020, release.
 It was then delayed to July 17, and then again to August 7, 2020, due to the COVID-19 pandemic.
-However it was later pulled from the schedule, eventually being scheduled for a September 11, 2020 release.
-The film premiered on the Sony Pictures Studios lot as part of the company's ongoing "Drive-In Experience" event.
+However, it was later pulled from the schedule, eventually being scheduled for a September 11, 2020, release.
+On September 3, 2020, the film premiered at Sony Pictures Studios' drive-in on its Culver City lot as part of the company's "Drive-In Experience" event.